 *For a detailed list of ingredients and measurements, please reference the recipe card down below.

-How to Make Air Fryer Twice Baked Potatoes
+How to make Twice Baked Potatoes in Air Fryer

 1. Prepare the potatoes.
 Preheat the air fryer to 400° F. Using a silicone pastry brush, brush a thin layer of olive oil all over the potatoes.
 Sprinkle with kosher salt.